2018-2019 Diversity Predoctoral Fellowships

 Applications consist of:

-- A 2-3 page personal statement describing the student's work, dissertation, and providing any information that the student would like to present to the selection committee.
-The statement should address the dissertation’s aim, methodologies (how the student will conduct the research), originality, and contribution to its field.
+- A description of the student's dissertation, which addresses the dissertation’s aim, methodologies (how the student will conduct the research), originality, and contribution to its field.

 - Current curriculum vita